podbaydoors/podbaydoors.github.io/Articles/1 - Hi-Bit Pixel Art Renderer - Part 1/index.md

-#Writing a Hi-Bit pixel art renderer - Part 1
+#Writing a Hi-Bit Pixel Art Renderer - Part 1

-In this series of articles I'm going to cover the development of my hi-bit pixel art renderer.
+In this series of articles, I'm going to cover the development of my hi-bit pixel art renderer.
 By hi-bit I mean a 2d rendering system that has a retro, pixel art aesthetic but doesn't constrain itself to the limitations of retro hardware.
-This is in contrast to games such as Shovel Knight that aim to faithfully adhere to the limitations of a specific platform.
-Hi-bit games will often use a wider color pallette or use shader techniques that wouldn't have been possible on retro hardware.
+This is in contrast to games like Shovel Knight that aim to adhere to the limitations of a specific platform.
+Hi-bit games will often use a wider color palette or shader techniques that wouldn't have been possible on retro hardware.

-The renderer was built using c++ and opengl.
-But the techniques I discuss here should be usable using any api or 3rd party engine.
+The renderer was built using C++ and OpenGL.
+But the techniques I discuss here should be usable using any API or 3rd party engine.

 <figure>
     <img title="" src="assets/omega.png" alt="" data-align="center">
   	<figcaption><small>Omega by pieceoftoast</small></figcaption>
 </figure>

 This image was created by Deviant Art user pieceoftoast (link).
-This is artwork, not a screen shot from a game.
-I really liked how this concept image evoked older games like those made by Sierra On-Line or Lucas Arts but also had a lot of interesting modern flourishes such as glowing textures, normal mapping and smooth lighting.
+This is artwork, not a screenshot from a game.
+I really liked how this concept image evoked older games like those made by Sierra On-Line or Lucas Arts but also had a lot of interesting modern flourishes such as glowing textures, normal mapping, and smooth lighting.
 I thought it would be fun to make a renderer that could replicate all these features in-engine.
 For example, the glow around the lights should not be baked into the art assets but instead be drawn by the rendering system.

 During game development preproduction, concept artists often create images that illustrate how all the rendering features should look in the final game.
 This process is usually a back-and-forth collaboration between the rendering and art teams.
-Artists will start with a high level image or description of how they want the game to look.
+Artists will start with a high-level image or description of how they want the game to look.
 Programmers will then suggest some rendering techniques that might achieve this look.
 Back and forth this goes until a concept is agreed upon.
 Of course, like everything in game development, this plan is likely to change a fair bit during production.
-But at least you have a well though through starting plan.
+But at least you have a well-thought-through starting plan.
 We often called these images "game in a frame".
-To me this image seemed like the perfect "game in a frame" to start development.
+To me, this image seemed like the perfect "game in a frame" to start development.

 My first step was to identify all the rendering features from the concept image that I'd need to support in-engine.
 Here's what I came up with:

 - Consistent texel size.
 Texels are always the same size on screen.
 - Arbitrary number of layers.
 I counted at least 8 layers in the scene.
 Some layers should have parallax with respect to each other.
-For other sets of layers we will not want them to parallax.
+For other sets of layers, we will not want them to parallax.
 - Normal mapped dynamic lighting.
 Look at the tile edges near the lit signs and notice how the tile edges are lit up.
 - Dynamic cast shadows
 - Glowing textures